Sheldon-Chong/building_an_isometric_game_in_c/readme.md

 <br>
 <img src="images/c53e604c_image.png" width="300"/>
 <br>
 <p>That was one row.
 Using the same steps, we then draw 2 more rows, but each row has a different starting y value.
-Just like $ x $, we increment the $ y $ by 20</p>
+Just like $x$, we increment the $y$ by 20</p>

 <img src="images/d6783d5d_image.png" width="300"/>